Chaman Nahal

-Chaman Nahal commonly known as C Nahal, also known as Chaman Nahal Azadi, was an Indian born writer of English literature.
+Chaman Nahal commonly known as C Nahal, and Chaman Nahal Azadi, was an Indian born writer of English literature.
 He was widely considered one of the best exponents of Indian writing in English and is known for his work, Azadi, which is set on India's Independence and her partition.
 He is also known for his depiction of Mahatma Gandhi as a complex character with human failings.

 Life and career

 Chaman Nahal was born in Sialkot, in pre-Independence India, a province in the present day Pakistan, in 1927.
-After having his school education locally, he did his master's in English at University of Delhi in 1948.
+After having done his school education locally, he did his master's in English at University of Delhi in 1948.
 He continued his education as a British Council Scholar at University of Nottingham (1959–61) and obtained a PhD in English in 1961.

-During his education, he worked as a lecturer (1949–1962).
+While attaining his education, he worked as a lecturer (1949–1962).
 In 1962, he joined Rajasthan University, Jaipur as reader in English.
 The next year, he moved to New Delhi as professor of English at the University of New Delhi.

 He was a Fulbright fellow at Princeton University, New Jersey and served as a visiting professor at various universities in the United States, Malaysia, Japan, Singapore, Canada and North Korea.
 He was also a fellow at Cambridge College in 1991 and worked as columnist for the Indian Express, writing a column talking about books from 1966 to 1973.
 He died on 29 November 2013 in New Delhi, India.